aws-samples/siem-on-amazon-opensearch-service/docs/configure_siem.md

 This excludes logs that match {'userIdentity': {'invokedBy': '*.amazonaws.com'}} in CloudTrail.
 Field names are nested, and should be dot-separated in CSV.
 In this example, logs of API calls invoked by AWS services (such as config or log delivery) are not loaded.

-## Changing Amazon ES Configuration Settings (for Advanced Users)
+## Changing OpenSearch Service Configuration Settings (for Advanced Users)

-You can change the application configurations of Amazon ES that are related to SIEM.
+You can change the application configurations of OpenSearch Service that are related to SIEM.
 The following items can be defined for each index.

 * Number of replicas of the index, number of shards
 * Field mapping, type
 * Automatic migration (or deletion) of the index to UltraWarm using Index State Management

-While you can configure them freely, some items are pre-configured in SIEM on Amazon ES.
+While you can configure them freely, some items are pre-configured in SIEM on OpenSearch Service.
 You can check the pre-configured values from Dev Tools using the commands below:

 ```http
 GET target_index_name/_settings